 |pdw_node_id||int||The identifier for the node that this distribution is on.

-Applies to: Azure SQL Data Warehouse, Parallel Data Warehouse
+Applies to: Azure Synapse Analytics (SQL DW), Parallel Data Warehouse

 On SQL Server, requires

 VIEW DATABASE STATE permission in the database.
 On SQL Database Standard and Basic Tiers, requires the Server admin or an Azure Active Directory admin account.